 Between colds, coughs and stomach bugs, kids get sick frequently.
-So when symptoms like a runny nose or stomach pain hit, it may be difficult to decide when you should keep your child home from daycare or school.
+When symptoms like a runny nose or stomach pain hit, it may be hard to decide when you should keep your child home from daycare or school.

 Is my child too sick for school?